lumol-org/lumol/doc/src/input/mc.md

 All the Monte-Carlo moves are specified as inline tables, with the `type` key setting the type of move.
 They all accept an optional `frequency` value setting at which frequency the move should be selected.
-By default the frequency is 1, and the actual frequency will be the `frequency` value diveded by the sum of all the frequencies.
+By default the frequency is 1, and the actual frequency will be the `frequency` value divided by the sum of all the frequencies.

 Some moves acting a single molecule also accept a `molecule` key, giving the